-Many states in India are agricultural state with 70% rural population, and inadequate power supply in rural areas is one of the major obstacles affecting the economic growth and development.
+Many states in India are agricultural states with 70% rural population, and inadequate power supply in rural areas is one of the major obstacles affecting the economic growth and development.
 At present, rural power feeders feed mixed agriculture and domestic/village loads approximately for 8-10 hours.
-Agricultural pumps are provided with three-phase supply for 6-8 hours.
+Agricultural pumps are provided with a three-phase supply for 6-8 hours.
 During the rest of the period, single-phase supply on the HV line is made available, intended for use in households and small businesses.
 Farmers use phase splitters and run their water pumps for extended hours resulting in power interruptions, abnormal loading of feeders and failures of distribution transformers.
-The currently inefficient system results in households not getting power round the clock, leads to unbalanced loading of transformers and defeating the purpose of load shedding.
+The currently inefficient system results in households not getting power round the clock.
+This leads to unbalanced loading of transformers and defeats the purpose of load shedding.
 Moreover, the current system of common supply to households and water pumps makes it difficult to locate and reduce commercial losses.
 The Government of various states has undertaken a feeder separation program to resolve these issues.

 The main project activities include:

 Few notable projects include Madhya Pradesh Madhya Kshetra Vidyut Vitran Company Limited - FSP – Guna, Raisen, Hoshangabad and Gwalior; Madhya Pradesh Poorva Kshetra Vidyut Vitran Company Limited / FSP- Katni, Rewa and other projects.